thaodod/VieBookRead/README.md

 Compare with the paper, we made a small change after that to improve the best quality of final dataset like using Sonnet 3.5 for 4.7 section.

-To collect the VieBooRead dataset for OCR, please head to hugging face, sign the form and wait for approval to download.
+To collect the VieBooRead dataset for OCR, please head to hugging face https://huggingface.co/datasets/thaodd11/VieBookRead, sign the form and wait for approval to download.

 Thank you